mxagar/detection_segmentation_pytorch/README.md

     - [Youtube: YOLO Object Detection Models, Nicolai Nielsen](https://www.youtube.com/playlist?list=PLkmvobsnE0GEfcliu9SXhtAQyyIiw9Kl0)
     - [Original yolov7 implementation repository](https://github.com/WongKinYiu/yolov7)
   - A custom dataset is generated with the webcam and uploaded to [Roboflow](https://roboflow.com).
-  - The dataset is labelled using Roboflow web UI.
+  - The dataset is labelled using Roboflow web UI; three objects: ball, cup, lotion.
   - The dataset is downloaded to local Windows.
   - YOLO v7 model is trained (fine-tuned) on Windows + eGPU NVIDIA RTX 3060 + Pytorch.
   - The trained model is exported to ONNX.